NguyenAndrew/Mixja/README.md

 Q: Why use this library instead of just using `Map.of(...)`?

-A: You should use Map.of(...) when possible!
+A: You should use `Of(...)` when possible!
 This library helps solves several problems not covered by that syntax.

-1. Setup objects that are not part of Collections
+1. Can setup objects that are not part of Collections.
+Usable with your own classes or classes from your dependencies.
 ```
 CustomObject customObject = mix(() -> {
     CustomObject customObject = new CustomObject();